next panel meeting

 Coordination request version 40

 On 15 May 2020 version 40 of the IARU Amateur Satellite Coordination Request came into effect.
-Version 39 may be used until 1 August 2020.
+Earlier versions will no longer be accepted.

 A short information paper is available, providing basic information for IARU Member societies, who act as the Point of Contact for individual amateurs and educational institutes who wish to operate a space station operating in bands allocated to the amateur-satellite service.
 This should be read in conjunction with the more detailed information available.